Financial Aid for U.S. Citizens and Permanent Residents

 Your Cash Payment

-- An additional $3,400 per semester is available in federal student loans towards your books, travel, and personal expenses.
+- An additional $7,800 is available in federal student loans towards your books, travel, and personal expenses.

 How can I qualify for Federal Student Loans?

 The application for the FAFSA is the first step.
 The largest portion of the federal student loan is guaranteed.
 The remaining portion only requires that there is no adverse credit, for example, no history of late payments, or an endorser would be required.
-Most of our USA MS CS students qualify for the entire program cost to be covered, except the optional four week summer course for the August entry ($840), and except for any distance education courses ($1800) which can be paid from work earnings.
+Most of our USA MS CS students qualify for the entire program cost to be covered, except for any distance education courses ($1800) which can be paid from work earnings.

 How do I know I can repay loans?